heremaps/gluecodium/docs/franca.md

 For structs the comparison function implementation is generated, for instances only the declaration.
 Default value is `false`, i.e. no equality helpers are generated.
 This affects C++, Java and Swift generated code.
-Types marked as `Equatable` also support hashing.
+Types marked as `Equatable` also support hashing on Java and Swift side.

 **Note:** All fields in structs marked as `Equatable` need to be of simple type or be marked as `Equatable` or `PointerEquatable` themselves.

 **Note:** Only interfaces with `IsInterface=false` are supported.

 FIDL: